Frequently Asked Questions

 What is the cost of the new facility?

-The project team continues to seek efficiencies in design and construction methods to the reduce project cost, which is helpful to overall sewer rates.
-In fall 2016, project staff updated City Council and the Oak Harbor community on the facility’s anticipated costs.
-Project costs are estimated to total $121.9 M. The team has worked hard to secure project funding, which is anticipated to total $121.9 M. For more information on the 2016 cost estimates, see the video and presentations from the September 27 City Council Workshop on our library page.
+The project team continues to seek efficiencies in design and construction methods to reduce project cost, which is helpful to overall sewer rates.
+In spring 2018, project staff provided City Council with an update on the facility’s anticipated costs.
+Project costs are estimated to total $140.7 M. The team has worked hard to secure project funding, which is anticipated to total $140.7 M. For more information on the 2018 cost estimates, see the video and presentations from March 5 City Council workshop on our library page.

 In addition to City funds, the Environmental Protection Agency, Washington Department of Ecology, and the Governor’s Capital Budget Project have contributed to the funding of the Clean Water Facility, keeping the project as affordable as possible.
+The City’s efforts to control cost and their ability to obtain attractive funding have also kept sewer rates within their original estimated amounts.
 The City will continue to seek out additional funding sources as the project progresses.

 How will the project affect my sewer rates?